 How Long Do I Have to File a Lawsuit After a Construction Accident in Florida?

-The statute of limitations in a Florida personal injury case is four years.
-You have four years from the date of the accident to file a personal injury lawsuit.
+The statute of limitations in a Florida personal injury case is two years.
+You have two years from the date of the accident to file a personal injury lawsuit.
 Miss the deadline, and you simply lose your right to sue for damages.

 You have much less time to file a workers’ compensation claim.
 You have only thirty days to notify your employer about your accident.
 If you wait too long, you could lose your right to benefits.

 Contact a St. Petersburg Construction Accident Lawyer for a Free Consultation

 Injured construction workers have different options for seeking compensation.
 To learn more about those options and how we can help, call Lopez Law Group Accident Injury Attorneys to schedule a free consultation with a St. Petersburg construction accident lawyer today.